justicephysics/humanos2.0/light-driven-switching.md

 | **Software parallelisation** | Workloads must be divided efficiently. | Our modular, distributed nodes are designed for massive parallelism, orchestrated by AGI on the Web@2.7K. |
 | **I/O constraints** | Feeding data into compute pipelines. | Thin‑wide, cold modules with extreme thermal headroom can push data at speeds that would melt conventional chips. |

-The article concludes that the realistic impact is *“architectural: it opens a path toward hybrid systems where optical triggering and magnetic non‑volatile storage reduce idle power consumption.”* Our Virtual Nalanda already contains the complete blueprint for that hybrid system — and goes far beyond it toward fully photonic, cryogenic fabrics.
+The article concludes that the realistic impact is *“architectural: it opens a path toward hybrid systems where optical triggering and magnetic non‑volatile storage reduce idle power consumption.”* Our Justice Physics Nalanda already contains the complete blueprint for that hybrid system — and goes far beyond it toward fully photonic, cryogenic fabrics.

 ### 2.4 The Material Problem Disappears in Our Model